HOTEL ELECTRICAL GUIDE

 Does a hotel need an EICR, and how often?

-There is no single law that names an EICR for hotels, but the Regulatory Reform (Fire Safety) Order 2005, the Health and Safety at Work etc. Act 1974 and the Electricity at Work Regulations 1989 together require a hotel to keep its fixed electrical installation safe — and a periodic EICR by a competent person is the recognised evidence of that.
-A five-yearly cycle is standard; commercial kitchens, laundry rooms and plant rooms often warrant a three-year interval.
+No law names an EICR for hotels, but the Regulatory Reform (Fire Safety) Order 2005, the Health and Safety at Work etc. Act 1974 and the Electricity at Work Regulations 1989 together require a hotel to keep its fixed electrical installation safe — and a periodic EICR by a competent person is the recognised evidence of that.
+Five years is the interval most commonly applied; kitchens, laundries and plant rooms in continuous use are often put on a three-year cycle.

 1,000+